arthurcornelio88/arthurcornelio88/README.md

 **Projects** :
 - :technologist: AI Engineer intern at [Datacraft](https://datacraft.paris/).
 Contributed to:
-- - 1) the migration of an Airtable database to an SQLAlchemy-based system, integrating Pytests and deployment.
+  - Migrate an internal Airtable database to an SQLAlchemy-based system, integrating Pytests and deployment.
-- - 2) improving a dataset from a major French company in construction engineering and mobility services.
+  - Improve a dataset from a major French company in construction engineering and mobility services.
 The goal was to create a complex geolocated data aggregation to enhance ML scoring performance.

 - 🎵 Co-founder and former CTO of [S.A.M](https://www.sammusic.xyz/), an AI tool for crafting personalized music, measure by measure, perfectly tailored to unlock the full potential of video content.